procedural-build/sustainabilitytool-docs/content/1_User Guidance/1_Reporting User.md

 # [#](#-how-to-use-the-tool--reporting-user) How to use the Tool | Reporting User

+## What is a reporter?

+The main role of a reporter is to enter their company’s sustainability performance data into the tool.

+The reporter will likely be an individual within a Tier 1/2/3 supplier and will report their data via reporting packages set at pre-arranged intervals, often monthly.

+The reporter will be required to input quantitative data, against specified metrics.
+The reporter may also add comments and/or upload evidence documents.
+A reporter can only ever report data for their specified reporting package(s); they can see dashboards for their reporting package and, subject to permission, may have access to the project, supplier or client dashboards above.

+Within a project or supplier, several reporters can be assigned to multiple reporting packages.
+This can help to spread the reporting load across individuals within an organisation or project.
+Alternatively, reporting can also be automatically carried out by data collection software applications via the Sustainability Tool API.

+Once reported, the data will be approved or rejected by the Approver user and, once it is approved, will feed into the sustainability performance dashboards.

 ## Getting setup

 ##### [#](#-tool-registration-and-log-in) Tool Registration and log in